sunil-gumatimath/employee-dashboard-sp/README.md

 - **Settings**: Configure application preferences (implementation pending)

 ### Reports
-1. Navigate to the Reports page
+1. Navigate to the Reports page from the main navigation
-2. Use department and date filters to customize data
+2. Use the department dropdown to filter by specific departments
+3. Select a date range using the date range selector for temporal filtering
-3. Switch between different report views (Overview, Departments, Hiring Trends)
+4. Switch between tabbed report views:
+   - **Overview**: Summary cards with key metrics and combined charts
+   - **Departments**: Detailed department-specific statistics and breakdowns
+   - **Hiring Trends**: Historical hiring data and timeline visualizations
+5. Interact with charts by hovering for detailed tooltips and information
-4. Export data as CSV for external analysis
+6. Export complete report data as CSV files with a single click

 ## 🤝 Contributing